AlCode88/TerraformProjects_AWS/Terraform_Session_April/session1/README.md

 ```
 #### <ins> DECLARATIVE APPROACH </ins>
 - You just giving the desired state without really specifying the steps that needs to be taken.
-- Declaraion of the final result.
+- Declaraion without order to get the final result.
 - Good example is Terraform

 **DECLARATIVE EXAMPLE: To install apache on CentOS it is not important to give exact steps to achive the desired state.
 It will succeed**